MileHacker Logo

 Mid-Range Restaurants

-Ankang has many mid-range local restaurants.
-These provide good quality food, comfortable settings, and reasonable prices, mainly serving Southern Shaanxi and Sichuan-influenced dishes.
+Ankang features several mid-range local restaurants.
+These provide good high-quality cuisine, comfortable settings, and reasonable prices, mainly serving Southern Shaanxi and Sichuan-influenced dishes.

 • Abundant options.